1. Introduction

 A subset of 12 terms is designated soft-banned (reduced signal weight, requiring higher density thresholds): landscape, vibrant, foster, navigate, crucial, leverage, utilize, robust, seamless, comprehensive, myriad, plethora.

-Checks for 27 stock phrase templates, including: “in today’s rapidly evolving landscape,” “it’s important to note,” “it’s worth noting,” “plays a key/crucial/vital/pivotal role,” “let’s dive/delve/explore,” “at the end of the day,” “it goes without saying,” “whether you’re [X] or [Y],” “there are [N] key reasons/ways/steps/benefits.”
+Checks for 30 stock phrase patterns, including: “in today’s rapidly evolving landscape,” “rapidly evolving landscape,” “it’s important to note,” “it is important to note,” “it’s worth noting,” “in the realm of,” “plays a key/crucial/vital/pivotal role,” “commitment to excellence,” “at the forefront,” “paves the way,” “a testament to,” “let’s dive/delve/explore/dig,” “at the end of the day,” “the bottom line is,” “it goes without saying,” “needless to say,” “stands as a,” “serves as a,” “whether you’re [X] or [Y],” “the good news is,” “here’s the thing,” “the reality is,” “there are [N] key/main/critical/important reasons/ways/factors/steps/benefits/strategies/tips/things.”

-Detects epistemic hedge constructions: “it could be argued,” “one might say/argue/suggest,” “it seems that,” “arguably,” “it’s possible that,” “to some extent,” “this suggests that,” “this could indicate.”
+Detects epistemic hedge constructions across 13 pattern groups, including: “it could be argued,” “one might say/argue/suggest,” “it seems that/like,” “it appears that/to,” “arguably,” “it’s possible/plausible/conceivable that,” “to some extent,” “in some ways,” “it’s worth considering/mentioning/pointing out,” “this suggests that,” “this could/might/may indicate/suggest/imply.”

 Detects overuse of adverbial intensifiers that add emphasis without meaning: